libjxl/libjxl/tools/wasm_demo/README.md

  - `favicon.ico` is an optional site icon
  - `index.html` is an optional site "home" page

+In the source code (`service_worker.js`) there are two compile-time constants that modify the behaviour of Service Worker:

+ - `FORCE_COP` flag allows rewriting responses to add COOP / COEP headers;
+   this is useful when it is difficult / impossible to setup response headers otherwise (e.g. GitHub Pages)
+ - `FORCE_DECODING` flag activate JXL decoding when image response type has `Content-Encoding` header set to `application/octet-stream`; this happens when server does not know the JXL MIME-type

-It is not guaranteed, but somewhat fresh demo would be hosted on `https://jxl-demo.netlify.app/`, e.g.:
+It is not guaranteed, but somewhat fresh demo is hosted on `https://jxl-demo.netlify.app/`, e.g.:

  - [one line demo](https://jxl-demo.netlify.app/one_line_demo_with_console.html)